OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms.rst

 Follow these steps to deploy Juju Charms manually:

-1. Create machine instances for OpenStack, compute, and Tungsten Fabric.
+1. Create machine instances for OpenStack, compute, and OpenSDN.

    ::